dbt-labs/docs.getdbt.com/website/blog/2023-05-04-generating-dynamic-docs.md

 ---
-title: "Generating dynamic dbt docs for a whole domain at once"
+title: "Accelerate your documentation workflow: Generate docs for whole folders at once"
-description: "For columns that are reused across models, Mikael walks through a DRY-method to generate dynamic documentation using the dbt Codegen package and docs blocks."
+description: "For columns that are reused across models, Mikael walks through a DRY-method to make documentation easier, using the dbt Codegen package and docs blocks."
 slug: generating-dynamic-docs-dbt

 authors: [mikael_thorup]